dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/sso-overview.md

 :::info Security Update

-This section outlines changes that will be released after September 15, 2022.
-If you have SSO enabled but have non-admin end-users that are logging in with a password, please read the section below carefully
+Please read the following update if you have SSO enabled but non-admin end users log in with a password.
+The changes outlined here will be released after September 15, 2022.

 :::

-Starting September 15, 2022, we will be making some security changes to SSO that will  increase the security posture of your environment.
-We are making two main changes:
+Starting September 15, 2022, we will be making these security changes to SSO to increase the security posture of your environment:

-1. **SSO Enforcement:** If you have SSO turned on in your org, dbt Cloud will enforce SSO-only logins for all non-admin users.
-If an Account Admin already has a password, they can continue logging in with a password
+* **SSO Enforcement:** If you have SSO turned on in your organization, dbt Cloud will enforce SSO-only logins for all non-admin users.
+If an Account Admin already has a password, they can continue logging in with a password.
-2. **SSO Re-Authentication:** dbt Cloud will prompt you to re-authenticate using your SSO provider every 24 hours to ensure high security.
+* **SSO Re-Authentication:** dbt Cloud will prompt you to re-authenticate using your SSO provider every 24 hours to ensure high security.

+### How should non-admin users log in?
 Non-admin users that currently login with a password will no longer be able to do so.
-They must login via the IdP (Okta, Azure AD, etc) or via the dbt Enterprise Login URL.
+They must login using the dbt Enterprise Login URL or an identity provider (IdP).
+For example, Okta, Azure AD, etc.

+### Security best practices

-There are a few scenarios where you may need to login via a password, we recommend the following security best-practices for the two most common scenarios:
+There are a few scenarios that might require you to login with a password.
+We recommend these security best-practices for the two most common scenarios:
-1. **Onboarding partners and contractors** - We highly recommend that you add partners and contractors to your Identity Provider.
-IdPs like Okta and AAD offer capabilities explicitly for temporary employees.
-We highly recommend that you reach out to your IT team to provision them an SSO license.
-This is highly secure, reduces any breach risk, and significantly increases the security posture of your dbt Cloud environment.
+* **Onboarding partners and contractors** - We highly recommend that you add partners and contractors to your Identity Provider.
+IdPs like Okta and Azure Active Directory (AAD) offer capabilities explicitly for temporary employees.
+We highly recommend that you reach out to your IT team to provision an SSO license for these situations.
+Using an IdP highly secure, reduces any breach risk, and significantly increases the security posture of your dbt Cloud environment.
-2. **Identity Provider is down -** Account admins will continue to be able to log in with a password which would allow them to work with your Identity Provider to troubleshoot the problem.
+* **Identity Provider is down -** Account admins will continue to be able to log in with a password which would allow them to work with your Identity Provider to troubleshoot the problem.

+### Next steps for non-admin users logging in with passwords
-If you are reading this and you have any non-admin users that are logging in to dbt Cloud with a password today, we recommend the following actions:
+If you have any non-admin users logging into dbt Cloud with a password today:

-1. Ensure that all users have a user account in your Identity Provider and are assigned dbt Cloud to ensure they don’t lose access.
+1. Ensure that all users have a user account in your identity provider and are assigned dbt Cloud so they won’t lose access.
-2. Alert all dbt Cloud users that they won’t be able to use a password for login anymore unless they are already an Admin and have already set a password.
+2. Alert all dbt Cloud users that they won’t be able to use a password for logging in anymore unless they are already an Admin with a password.

-**We DO NOT recommend promoting any users to Admins just to preserve password-based logins.
+3. We **DO NOT** recommend promoting any users to Admins just to preserve password-based logins because you will reduce security of your dbt Cloud environment.
 **